 Many people take multivitamins as a supplement to ensure their body is getting the full range of nutrients it needs in the correct quantity.
-These nutrients are important for keeping the various functions of our bodies operating at optimum capacity, and there are lots of nutrients to include.
-Amino acids, vitamins A, B, C, D and E, antioxidants, fatty acids and more all play important roles in maintaining the health of our organs, muscles, bones, joints, bodily systems and more.
-But are there good multivitamins with collagen and, if there are, how likely are they to deliver the benefits you can get from the best collagen supplements?
+These nutrients are important for keeping the functions of our bodies operating at full capacity.
+As you might expect, there are lots of nutrients to include.
+Amino acids, vitamins A, B, C, D and E, antioxidants, fatty acids and more all play important roles.
+They help maintain the health of our organs, muscles, bones, joints, bodily systems and more.
+But are there good multivitamins with collagen?
+And, if there are, how likely are they to deliver the benefits you can get from the best collagen supplements?

 Read on to explore this question and get the answers you need.

-What are the most important ingredients for a multivitamin?
+What are the most important ingredients for multivitamins?

 Generally speaking, it is best to try and get as many of the nutrients your body needs as possible from your diet.
-Of course, this is not easy to do, and many of us simply don’t have the time to devote to the careful planning and execution of a diet that delivers all the right nutrients.
-Vitamin deficiencies are linked to a number of chronic diseases and general health issues in everyday life and supplementation may help.
+Of course, this is not easy to do.
+Moreover, many of us don’t have the time to devote to the careful planning and execution of a diet that delivers all the right nutrients.
+Vitamin deficiencies can lead to many chronic diseases and general health issues in everyday life.
+Supplementation may help.

-There are a few ingredients that should always be included in a multivitamin
+Ingredients that should always be in a multivitamin

-• Vitamin D: this helps with calcium absorption for bone health and is also important for a strong immune system.
+Vitamin D: this helps with calcium absorption for bone health and is also important for a strong immune system.
 We can get vitamin D from sunlight as well as fatty fish, egg yolks and fortified foods.
-However, vitamin D deficiencies are alarmingly common, so supplementation is recommended.
+However, vitamin D deficiencies are alarmingly common, so experts often recommend supplementation.

-• Magnesium: this is important for bone health and energy production, as well as reducing stress, promoting good sleep and a number of other benefits.
+Magnesium: this is important for bone health and energy production.
+It also helps with reducing stress, promoting good sleep and many other benefits.
 It can come from foods like spinach, soybeans, brown rice and nuts, but a supplement can help ensure you get the right daily intake of it.

-• Calcium: we need calcium for strong bones and teeth, and it mostly comes from dairy products, nuts, pulses and certain leafy greens like kale.
+Calcium: we need calcium for strong bones and teeth, and it often comes from dairy products, nuts, pulses and certain leafy greens like kale.
 If you don’t consume enough of these foods, you need calcium in your supplement.

 Where does collagen come in?

 Collagen is a protein that is abundant in the connective tissues of our bodies.
-This means our skin, tendons, ligaments and cartilage are largely made up of collagen, but it also has a substantial presence in our bones, muscles and the tissues that make up the digestive and arterial systems.
-In short, collagen is extremely important for healthy tissues in our bodies, but our bodies’ natural production of new collagen declines as we age.
+This means our skin, tendons, ligaments and cartilage contain a lot of collagen.
+But it also has a substantial presence in our bones, muscles and the tissues that make up the digestive and arterial systems.
+In short, collagen is important for healthy tissues in our bodies.
+But our natural production of new collagen declines as we age.

-The consequence of this is that we experience sagging, wrinkled skin, loss of bone density, declining muscle mass, stiff, sore joints and other signs that are frequently associated with ageing.
-The problem can be exacerbated by things like:
+The consequence of this is that we experience sagging, wrinkled skin.
+This comes alongside loss of bone density, declining muscle mass, stiff, sore joints and other signs associated with ageing.
+The problem can get worse with things like:

-Few people manage to consistently supply their bodies with all the nutrients necessary to fuel collagen production in the body.
-Thus, by taking a high-quality collagen supplement, you can supply your body with the amino acids it needs to stimulate collagen synthesis and fight back against those signs of ageing we listed earlier.
+Few people manage to consistently supply their bodies with all the nutrients necessary to fuel collagen production.
+Thus, by taking a high-quality collagen supplement, you can supply your body with the amino acids it needs.
+This will stimulate collagen synthesis and fight back against those signs of ageing we listed earlier.

-Collagen in supplements comes in the form of collagen peptides – small chains of amino acids derived by breaking down complete collagen molecules via a process called hydrolysis.
-These collagen molecules are extracted from the skin and scales of fish, or the bones and hides of cows or pigs, so it is real, natural collagen that you put into your body.
+Collagen in supplements comes in the form of collagen peptides.
+These are small chains of amino acids derived by breaking down complete collagen molecules via hydrolysis.
+These collagen molecules originate from the skin and scales of fish, or the bones and hides of cows or pigs.
+Therefore, it is real, natural collagen that you put into your body.

 So are there multivitamins with collagen?

 There are multivitamins on the market that contain collagen.
-Most multivitamins that people take come in the form of tablets, pills or capsules, though some people prefer multivitamin powders or drinks.
-With various different products, it’s natural that the ingredients and their quantities vary, but there is one issue that is fairly consistent amongst all of them: the collagen dosage is low.
+Most multivitamins that people take come in the form of tablets, pills or capsules.
+Some people, however, prefer multivitamin powders or drinks.
+With various products, it’s natural that the ingredients and their quantities vary.
+But there is one issue that is pretty consistent amongst all of them: the collagen dosage is low.

-In any supplement where collagen is not the primary focus, or in which there are many nutrients that take up some of the overall volume of the product, there is unlikely to be a high dosage of collagen.
-Many will have only 1 gram of collagen or less per tablet, scoop of serving – while there is no official recommended daily allowance (RDA) for collagen at present, research indicates that this simply isn’t enough.
+In any supplement where collagen is not the primary focus, there is unlikely to be a high dosage of collagen.
+The same is true where there are many nutrients that take up some of the overall volume of the product.
+Many will have only 1 gram of collagen or less per tablet or serving.
+Now, there is no official recommended daily allowance (RDA) for collagen at present, but research indicates that this is not enough.

-These complementary nutrients are primarily there to boost the effect of the amino acids in the collagen peptides on stimulating natural collagen production in the body.
-But they also lead to a number of additional benefits in our bodies that are very important as well.
+These complementary nutrients are there to boost the effect of the amino acids in the collagen peptides.
+It will help them stimulate natural collagen production in the body.
+But these vitamins also lead to many important additional benefits in our bodies as well.
 This is, without a doubt, the best way to get the required amount of collagen into your body to experience the benefits to your: